 However, we recommend adding $15 to your budget and go for Intel Core i5-8500

 If you want to build a high-performance computer for gaming or using graphic-intensive apps, you should spend at least $250 on the CPU.
 The processors in this price range will run anything you throw at it.
-It will improve your gaming experience by a great deal.
+It will improve your gaming experience to a great deal.
 You will get much better fps.
-If your GPU is good enough, you will be able to run latest games in high details.
+If your GPU is good enough, you will be able to run the latest games in high details.

 Best AMD CPU under $250: AMD Ryzen 7 1800X.